-This full-year (2 credit) course is for students who wish to further their knowledge and skills in environmental science.
-Activities include analyzing and applying the skills acquired in classes like Biology, Environmental, Animal Science and other ecological sciences.
-This course will teach students to apply knowledge to global ecosystems, native & invasive wildlife and plants, drinking water and pollution.
+This semester (1 credit) course meets every day.
+It is for students who wish to further their knowledge and skills in environmental science.
+Activities include analyzing and applying the skills acquired in classes like Biology, Environmental, Animal science and other ecological sciences.
+This course will teach students to apply knowledge to global ecosystems, native and invasive wildlife and plants, drinking water and pollution.
 Students will deploy game cameras on campus to study and understand the diversity of Pinkerton.
-They will participate in a citizenship science project that focuses on responsible stewardship of the environment.
-There are many hands-on activities and chances to develop industry relations with maple syrup production, NH Fish and Game, NH Audubon, Manchester Water Works and Forsaith Forest in Chester.
 Students will obtain Industry certifications in outdoor safety.
 College articulations are available.
 Related student organizations: FFA and SEA.